-As a small business owner, you access to low-interest loans guaranteed by the SBA, employer tax credit, payroll tax cut and federal income tax deferment.
+As a small business owner, you have access to low-interest loans guaranteed by the SBA, employer tax credit, payroll tax cut, and federal income tax deferment.
 Learn more about the employer tax credit by visiting The New York Times.

 However, economic downturns happen, and your business should always be prepared.
 Here are some things to keep in mind:

 - Determine your target audience’s current behavior and adapt accordingly.